 The Vanishing Ceiling of Glass

 The glass ceiling is slowly disappearing.
 Men ages 18-34 have a higher unemployment rate now than ever.
 It is not uncommon for them to stay at home with the children when the wife can earn an income that can support the family.
-In fact, there are quite a few SAHD bloggers, my husband included, who write about the challenges they face as males taking on this traditional female roles.
+In fact, there are quite a few SAHD bloggers, who write about the challenges they face as males taking on this traditional female roles.
 It’s interesting to see their perspective on the challenges of raising children.
 Stay at home parents have the hardest job of anyone, and the deserve the utmost respect for raising our future.
 Not to disrespect working parents, but there is a reason why child care is so expensive, and it’s because its HARD work.

 Strong Ladies in Technology